Atticus29/pcc_biology_112/README.md

 	To learn more about student learning styles, go to http://www.learning-styles-online.com/, http://www.personal.psu.edu/bxb11/LSI/LSI.htm, or http://www.edutopia.org/multiple-intelligences-learning-styles-quiz.

 - **Participate in a study group** I know… you hate study groups.
 But talking about the material is an excellent way to assess your understanding.
-I encourage you to use the discussion section on TODO Desire2Learn to set up or find a group that works for you.
+I encourage you to find a group that works for you.
 Former 112 students have reported that they were unlikely to succeed in A&P without study groups and that the connections they made in 112 were important to their success.

 - **Learn from your mistakes** Take the practice tests and quizzes available through the text book.
 If you get something wrong, try to determine why.
 This is especially true for exams.
 Spend time analyzing your exam results.
 It’s easy to say the question was too difficult – it’s more effective to figure out why the question was difficult.